 - In his early days as an artist He was perceived as a cultural agitator and throughout his career, having to go on exile to Ibiza in the year 74.

-- Interested in representing the culture and traditions of his country, relying entirely on the validity of the Spanish Brand.
+- Interested in representing the culture and traditions of his country, relying entirely on the validity of the Spanish as a Brand.